 - 2 tablespoons chopped walnuts or pecans

-- In a small bowl, combine the sugar, coffee granules and cinnamon; set aside.
+- Preheat oven to 350°.
+Mix sugar, coffee granules and cinnamon.
 In a large bowl, beat butter and sugar until crumbly, about 2 minutes.
 Beat in egg and vanilla.
-Combine the flour, baking powder, baking soda and salt; add to butter mixture alternately with yogurt, beating just until combined.
+In another bowl, whisk together flour, baking powder, baking soda and salt; add to butter mixture alternately with yogurt, beating just until blended.
+(Batter will be thick.)

-- Spread half of the batter evenly into a 9-in. square baking pan coated with cooking spray; sprinkle with half of the reserved sugar mixture.
-Repeat layers; cut through batter with a knife to swirl.
+- Spread half of the batter evenly into a 9-in. square baking pan coated with cooking spray; sprinkle with half of the coffee mixture.
+Top with remaining batter; sprinkle with remaining coffee mixture.
+Cut through batter with a knife to swirl.
 Sprinkle with nuts.

-- Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 5 minutes on a wire rack.
-Serve warm.
+- Bake until a toothpick inserted in center comes out clean, 25-30 minutes.
+Cool 5 minutes before serving.
 Yield: 9 servings.

 Reviews for Coffee Lover's Coffee Cake

 "This cake was very good.
 The batter was very thick, as someone else stated, so I added about 1/2 cup more sour cream.
 It was difficult to spread, but I got it eventually.
 The coffee filling is quite strong, maybe even a little bitter, but was still good.
 I added 4 teaspoons instead of 4 1/2.
 Maybe 3 1/2 would be a good amount.
 All in all I really liked it and had three slices!"

 "Not sure if an ingredient was left off the recipe but the batter was VERY thick and would not pour at all.
 And there was no mixing or swirling the coffee topping into the batter.
 The taste was ok but very bitter in spots b/c the coffee did not mix into the batter.
 Did anyone else have that problem?
 I tripled checked the ingredients and I didn't leave anything out."